Happy dog in Malaysia

 • • Fila Brasileiro

-Require inspection and specific declaration:
+These require an inspection and a specific declaration:

 • • German Shepherd